blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_intro.md

 Cutting to the chase: in the chart below we plot the model estimate (using 2018 data) vs. the results of the 2019 election.
-In blue, we also plot the model=result line, where every dot would fall if the model was somehow exact for each race.
+In blue, we also plot the “model=result” line, where every dot would fall if the model was somehow exact for each race.
 The model is far from perfect but nonetheless extremely informative, explaining 75% of the variance among contested races.